-ALTERNATIVE TITLES – Bibbia dei Crociati – Bibbia di Luigi IX – Salterio Maciejowski – Crusader Bible – Morgan Crusader’s Bible – Bible of Louis IX – Shah Abbas Bible – Book of Kings – Bible de Maciejowski – Bible Morgan de Louis IX – Livre des Rois – Bible des Croisades – Biblia de los Cruzados – Biblia del Sah Abás – Bíblia de Luís IX – Kreuzritterbibel Ludwigs des Heiligen – Kreuzritter Bibel – Maciejowski-Bibel – Kreuzfahrerbibel – Buch der Könige – Livro dos Reis – Библия Мациевского.
+ALTERNATIVE TITLES – Bibbia dei Crociati – Salterio Maciejowski – Morgan Crusader’s Bible – Bible of Louis IX – Shah Abbas Bible – Book of Kings – Bible de Maciejowski – Livre des Rois – Bible des Croisades – Biblia de los Cruzados – Kreuzritterbibel Ludwigs des Heiligen – Kreuzfahrerbibel – Buch der Könige – Библия Мациевского.

-BINDING – The manuscript doesn’t maintain its original binding: indeed it was bound several times starting from the 13th century.
+BINDING – The manuscript no longer retains its original binding.
+In fact, it has been bound several times since the 13th century.

-PATRONAGE – The Crusader Bible has long been associated with Louis IX (1214-1270), King of France from 1226 to the year of his death.
+PATRONAGE – The Crusader Bible has long been associated with Louis IX (b.
+1214, d.
+1270), King of France from 1226 until the year of his death.
 Canonised by Pope Boniface VIII in 1297, he is also known as Saint Louis or Louis the Saint.
-It was because of his reputation as a devout king that many French sovereigns after him will be called Louis.
+It was because of his reputation as a devout king that many French rulers after him would be called Louis.
 Although the size and luxury of the codex suggest a high degree of patronage, there is no documentary evidence that it was Louis IX himself who commissioned this impressive artistic feat of the Middle Ages.
-This does not exclude the fact that he was in possession of it and that from him the Bible passed into the hands of his brother Charles of Anjou (1226–1285).
+This does not exclude the fact that he was in possession of it and that from him the Bible passed into the hands of his brother Charles I of Anjou (b.
+1226, d.
+1285).

-CURRENT LOCATION – The manuscript is owned by The Morgan Library & Museum (New York), but some folios are kept elsewhere: the Biblothèque Nationale de France (Paris) owns two folios, and The Getty Museum (Los Angeles) owns one folio.
+PRESENT REPOSITORY – The manuscript is now owned by The Morgan Library & Museum (New York), but some folios are kept elsewhere.
+The Biblothèque Nationale de France (Paris) owns two folios, and The Getty Museum (Los Angeles) owns one folio.

-CONTENT – The Crusader Bible illustrates about 346 biblical episodes (from: Genesis, Exodus, Joshua, Judges, Ruth and Samuel), focusing on some significant figures in the history of Israel (Abraham, Joseph, Moses, Joshua, Samson, Samuel, Saul, Jonathan and David (about forty percent of the pages are dedicated to the latter).
+CONTENT – The Crusader Bible illustrates some 346 episodes from the Bible (from Genesis, Exodus, Joshua, Judges, Ruth and Samuel).
+The stories focus on some important figures in the history of Israel: Abraham, Joseph, Moses, Joshua, Samson, Samuel, Saul, Jonathan and David (about forty percent of the pages are dedicated to the latter).
 The aim is to propose models of kingship to be avoided or to be followed.
 The setting is 13th century France.

-LANGUAGE – Originally the Bible had no inscriptions.
-The Latin inscriptions were added in the 14th century.
+LANGUAGE – Originally, the Bible had no inscriptions.
+Those in Latin were added in Italy in the 14th century.
 Those in Persian were added in the 17th century by the Safavid Shah of Persia ʿAbbās I the Great (شاه عباس بزرگ, b.
 1571, d.
 1629).
-The inscriptions in Hebrew-Persian date back to the 18th century.
+The inscriptions in Hebrew-Persian, on the other hand, date back to the 18th century.

-DECORATION – The corpus of miniatures is impressive: 340 episodes allocated on 92 pages.
+DECORATION – The apparatus of miniatures is impressive: 340 episodes are illustrated, spread over 92 pages.

 STYLE – Gothic.

-EXTERNAL LINKS – The Morgan Library & Museum (digitized manuscript) – Bibliothèque Nationale de France (ff.
-43-44) – Getty Museum Collection (f.
-45).
+EXTERNAL LINKS – The Morgan Library & Museum (Ms. M.638 digitised) – Bibliothèque Nationale de France (ff.
+43-44 digitised) – Getty Museum Collection (f.
+45 digitised).

 Data sheet: Illuminated Facsimiles

-Full-size colour reproduction of all the fragments of the original document which once formed a single document.
-The facsimile reproduces as close as possible the physical characteristics of the original document, with the aim to substitute it in the scientific research and in the libraries of the bibliophile collectors.
+Full-size colour reproduction of all the portions of the original document which once formed a single document – The facsimile reproduces as close as possible the physical characteristics of the original document, with the aim to substitute it in the scientific research and in the libraries of the bibliophile collectors.
 Trimming and composition of the leaves reproduce the profile and structure of the original document.
 The binding might not correspond to that of the original document as it appears at the present moment.

 Binding – The facsimile was hand-sewn and bound in calfskin leather by Burkhardt bookbinders (Mönchaltore/Zürich).